moby/moby/experimental/plugins_graphdriver.md

 **Response**:
 ```
 {
-  "Err: null
+  "Err": ""
 }
 ```

-Respond with a string error if an error occurred.
+Respond with a non-empty string error if an error occurred.

 ### /GraphDriver.Get